voelzmo/codex/initialize.md

 How to setup the proto-BOSH with bosh-init.

-TODO: add the steps that are important.
+TODO: steps that differentiate from a standard bosh-init to help create bosh releases for child BOSH environments.